Web-learning/Web-learning/README.md

 ## Direction :potted_plant:
  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10518102.svg)](https://doi.org/10.5281/zenodo.10518102)
 This presentation entitled “Preparing for the next storm” asks the question whether we should be looking at “Disruption or Incremental Innovation”.
 In the presentation I suggest a process by which the Open Umbrella may be “unfurled”.
 This presentation was given as the capstone graduation event of Cohort 8 of the Open Seeds programme.
-It is the culmination of a 16 week mentorship journey run by openlifesci.
+It is the culmination of a 16 week mentorship journey run by openlifesci. :medal_sports:

 [![Contribution Stats](https://github-contribution-stats.vercel.app/api/?username=Web-learning)](https://github.com/Web-learning/github-contribution-stats/)